 Vinegar has long been used for cleaning and disinfecting, and for preparing and preserving food.

-Apple cider vinegar has a deserved reputation as an excellent natural cleaner: though less effective than bleach, its mild acidity does a great job of killing bacteria.
+It is common knowledge that vinegar can be used as an excellent natural cleaner: though less effective than bleach, its mild acidity does a great job of killing bacteria.
 A cup of apple cider vinegar dissolved in a gallon of water is perfect for cleaning most surfaces, though be careful, as it may damage softer stone and dull the finish of wood floors.

 What's more, apple cider vinegar makes a great natural descaler for kettles and coffee makers.
 Simply fill your kettle or coffee maker with two parts water and one part apple cider vinegar, run it as though making coffee or boiling water, leave the boiling mixture inside for a few minutes to give the vinegar time to act, then rinse it out, run it again with clean water and then give it a final rinse.